Route 59 Games

 In 2015, we created "Project Ven," an experimental narrative game in Unity 3D which won the "Best Narrative" award at Freeplay 2015.
 After developing two more internal prototypes, we received sponsorship from Film Victoria and RMIT's New Enterprise Investment Fund, and began working on our first commercial release.After that

 We announced our first commercial game, Necrobarista, at Visual;Conference on January 14, 2017.
 In June 2017, we partnered with Coconut Island to publish the game, and in July at Chinajoy 2017 announced that Necrobarista would be releasing for Nintendo Switch as well as PC and Mac via Steam.
-In August 2018, we announced that the game would also be coming to PlayStation 4, with release for all versions of the game coming in early 2019.Now
+In August 2018, we announced that the game would also be coming to PlayStation 4.Now

-Necrobarista is scheduled for release on Steam, Nintendo Switch, and PlayStation 4 in 2019.
+Necrobarista is scheduled for release on Steam in 2019, and Nintendo Switch and PlayStation 4 in 2020.

 There are more images available for Route 59 Games, but these are the ones we felt would be most useful to you.
 If you have a specific request, please contact us.